 If an event of default were to occur and the notes were accelerated, the assets of the issuing entity might be liquidated.
 If a liquidation were to occur close to the date when one or more classes of notes would otherwise be paid in full, repayment of those classes might be delayed while liquidation of the assets is occurring.
 It is difficult to predict the length of time that would be required for liquidation of the assets of the issuing entity to be completed.
 In addition, the amount received from liquidation may be less than the aggregate principal balance of the outstanding notes.
 In that circumstance, the principal balance of some classes of notes would not be paid in full.
-Even if liquidation proceeds are sufficient to repay the notes in full, any liquidation that causes the principal of one or more classes of notes to be paid before the related final scheduled payment date would involve the prepayment risks described under "Risk Factors-Returns on your investments may be reduced by prepayments on the leases, events of default, optional redemption, reallocation of the leases and the leased vehicles from the 2020-A SUBI or early termination of the issuing entity" in this payments like those resulting from prepayments or liquidations of the vehicles related to defaulted leases.
-You will bear any reinvestment risks resulting from a faster or slower rate of payments of the leases and leased vehicles allocated to the 2020-A SUBI.
+Even if liquidation proceeds are sufficient to repay the notes in full, any liquidation that causes the principal of one or more classes of notes to be paid before the related final scheduled payment date would involve the prepayment risks described under "Risk Factors-Returns on your investments may be reduced by prepayments on the leases, events of default, optional redemption or reallocation of the leases and the leased vehicles from the 2020-B SUBI' in this prospectus.